 How do I know if my item is returnable?

 It is important to discern whether or not your item can be returned.
 You may have an appliance that is an exception to the rule and can be returned.
-On the Home Depot Online catalog.
-In the description, there is an option of Returnable.
-In the case of this GE washer dryer, this item cannot be returned after 48 hours.
+One place to check is the Home Depot Online catalog.
+In the description of each product, there is an indication of Returnable or not.
+For example; in the case of this GE washer / dryer, this item cannot be returned after 48 hours.
+This is when you should also understand the Home Depot exchange policy, in case the model isn’t quite right, then at least you can exchange it.

 How Do I Return an Appliance?